Sponsored Programs Services

 Example: The distribution base for an other sponsored activity totals $100,000, with $70,000 budgeted for on-campus and $30,000 for off-campus.
 What is the projected F&A cost recovery from each location for the other sponsored activity?

-Only under exceptional circumstances does the WSU Vice Provost for Research and/or the OGRD Director approve agreements with agencies which reimburse F&A costs at less than the current negotiated rates.
+Only under exceptional circumstances does the WSU Vice President for Research and/or the OGRD Director approve agreements with agencies which reimburse F&A costs at less than the current negotiated rates.

 Investigators who prepare proposals for submittal to such agencies should contact OGRD to ascertain the acceptability of less than approved F&A rates.